 It has been hypothesized that paleolithic humans had an omega ratio around 0.79 (slightly more omega-3 than omega-6) due to low dietary omega-6 intake and it has been reported that the diet of Grecians prior to 1960 was in the 1-2 range; interestingly wild animals tend to also have something similar to a 1:1 ratio. due to these low ratios and the evidence that omega-6 consumption has increased in the past 150 years due to technological development there does appear to be a paleolithic argument for a normalized ratio.

-The ratio of omega 3 to omega 6 fatty acids in the cellular membrane (either as an EPA:AA ratio, a DHA:AA ratio, or an EPA+DHA:AA ratio) is a quantifiable way to predict which eicosanoids are produced in response to stress.
-There appears to be correlational and epidemiological data in support of a normalized ratio
+The ratio of omega 3 to omega 6 fatty acids in the cellular membrane (either as an EPA:AA ratio, a DHA:AA ratio, or an EPA+DHA:AA ratio) is a quantifiable way of predicting which eicosanoids are produced in response to stress.

 Resolvins (resolution-phase interaction products) are potent signalling molecules involved in inflammation derived from omega-3 fatty acids, and those that are derived directly from EPA (without requiring metabolism into DHA) are referred to as the E series while those derived from DHA are called the D series.
 The E series or resolvins involves one of two pathways, either the lipoxygenase pathway (favoring R isomers) or the aspirin-inducable COX2/P450 pathway (favoring S isomers); regardless of the pathway, the first intermediate after EPA is known as 15-HEPE.
 DHA and the D series follows a similar motif (having a LOX pathway and an aspirin inducable pathway) although its first intermediate is 15-H(p)DHA which has been confirmed to increase in plasma following supplementation of fish oil.